Devon Ericson

-Devon Ericson is an American actress and cover singer.
+Devon Ericson is a retired American actress and cover singer.

 Early years

 Ericson was born in Salt Lake City and was named for Devon, England.
 Her mother, Audrey Planty, won British ice-skating championships and toured with the Ice Follies in the United States.
 Her father was an American of Swedish descent.
 They separated when Ericson was 8 years old, and she moved with her mother to San Diego, where her mother operated an ice rink.

 As a youngster, Ericson participated in contests in speech and debate.
 She attended the school of performing arts at United States International University in San Diego and later studied at its satellite campus at Ashdown Park, England.